goabout/kustomize-sopssecretgenerator/README.md

 This Kustomize plugin allows you to create Secrets transparently from sops-encrypted files during resource generation.
 It is explicitly modeled after the builtin [SecretGenerator](https://github.com/kubernetes-sigs/kustomize/blob/master/docs/plugins/builtins.md#secretgenerator) plugin.
 Because it is an exec plugin, it is not tied to the specific compilation of Kustomize, [like Go plugins are](https://github.com/kubernetes-sigs/kustomize/blob/master/docs/plugins/goPluginCaveats.md).

+Since version 1.5.0, the plugin can be used as a [KRM Function](https://github.com/kubernetes-sigs/kustomize/blob/master/cmd/config/docs/api-conventions/functions-spec.md).

 Credit goes to [Seth Pollack](https://github.com/sethpollack) for the [Kustomize Secret Generator Plugins KEP](https://github.com/kubernetes/enhancements/blob/master/keps/sig-cli/kustomize-secret-generator-plugins.md) and subsequent implementation that made this possible.